 Abstract

 Diabetic nephropathy (DN) is a diabetes complication which comes from overactivation of Renin-Angiotensin System, excessive proinflammatory factors, reactive oxygen species (ROS) overproduction, and epigenetic changes.
 Tanshinone IIA (TIIA), a diterpene quinone phytochemical has been shown to possess antioxidant, anti-inflammatory, epigenetic effects and protective effects against DN by inhibiting ROS induced by high glucose (HG).
 However, transcriptomic and epigenomic study of DN and the protective effect of TIIA are lacking.
-In this study, next-generation sequencing (NGS) of RNA and DNA methylation profiles on the potential underlying mechanisms of a DN model of mouse kidney mesangial mes13 cells challenged with HG and treatment with TIIA were conducted.
-Bioinformatic analysis coupled with Ingenuity Pathway analysis (IPA) were performed and 1,780 genes from HG/LG and 1,416 genes from TIIA/HG with significant log2 fold change from RNA-seq were observed.
-Several pro-inflammatory pathways like leukotriene biosynthesis and eicosanoid signaling pathways were activated by HG stimulation while TIIA treatment would enhance glutathione-mediated detoxification pathway to overcome the excess oxidative stress and inflammation triggered by HG.
-Upon combination analysis of RNA-seq and Methyl-seq datasets, DNA methylation and RNA expression of a list of DN associated genes, Nmu, Fgl2, Glo, and Kcnip2 were found to be altered in HG induced mes13 DN model, and TIIA treatment have effectively restored the alterations.
+In this study, next-generation sequencing (NGS) of RNA and DNA methylation profiles on the potential underlying mechanisms of a DN model of mouse kidney mesangial MES13 cells challenged with HG and treated with TIIA were conducted.
+Bioinformatics analysis coupled with Ingenuity Pathway Analysis (IPA) were performed, and 1,780 genes in HG vs. LG and 1,416 genes in TIIA vs. HG comparisons were identified as being differentially expressed.
+Several pro-inflammatory pathways such as leukotriene biosynthesis and eicosanoid signaling pathways were activated by HG stimulation while TIIA treatment enhanced glutathione-mediated detoxification pathway to overcome the excess oxidative stress and inflammation triggered by HG.
+Upon combining the RNA and DNA sequencing analyses results,, a short list of DN associated genes(Nmu, Fgl2, Glo, and Kcnip2) was identified suggesting that HG-induced alterations in the expression of these genes were effectively reversed by TIIA treatment.
 These findings provide novel insights into the understanding of how epigenetic modifications affect the progression of DN and the preventive effect of TIIA in DN.

-Key Words: Diabetic nephropathy, Tanshinone IIA, IPA, methyl-seq, RNA-seq
+Key Words: Diabetic nephropathy, Tanshinone IIA, methyl-seq, RNA-seq

 1. Introduction